-The fulfilment cash flows of insurance contracts (including investment contracts with DPF) represents the present value of estimated future cash outflows, less the present value of estimated future cash inflows and adjusted for a provision for the risk adjustment for non-financial risk.
+The fulfilment cash flows of insurance contracts (including investment contracts with DPF) represents the present value of estimated future cash inflows and adjusted for a provision for the risk adjustment for non-financial risk.
 The assumptions used and the techniques for estimating fulfilment cash flows and risk adjustment for non-financial risk are based on actual experience by each geographical market and policy form.
 The Group exercises significant judgement in making appropriate assumptions and techniques.